B35 (New York City bus): Route description

-The B35 bus route starts at a cut-off lane on 39th Street slightly east of 1st Avenue in Sunset Park, near Industry City and the South Brooklyn Marine Terminal.
+The B35 bus route starts on 2nd Avenue at 37th Street in Sunset Park, near Industry City and the South Brooklyn Marine Terminal.
 This terminus is shared with the B70.
-The B35 and B70 then run east on 39th Street until 3rd Avenue, where the B35 remains on 39th Street and the B70 operates via 3rd Avenue and 36th/37th Streets, serving the 36th Street (BMT Fourth Avenue Line) station.
-At 4th Avenue, the B70 goes back to 39th Street and continues east on 39th Street until 8th Avenue.
+The B35 and B70 then turn right on 37th Street until 4th Avenue, serving the 36th Street (BMT Fourth Avenue Line) station.
+At 4th Avenue, both routes goes back to 39th Street.
+The B70 continues east on 39th Street until 8th Avenue.
 Here, the B70 heads south along 8th Avenue to Dyker Heights while the B35 continues east on 39th Street to 13th Avenue and 14th Avenues, where it switches to Church Avenue.
+Westbound B35 buses, however, continue on 39th Street, terminating at 3rd Avenue before turning onto 2nd Avenue to the starting point at 37th Street.

 Once on Church Avenue, the B35 continues east along that street, serving multiple neighborhoods and interchanges with multiple bus and subway lines along the way.
 The line continues along the length of Church Avenue until East 98th Street, where buses turn south along East 98th Street and on Hegeman Avenue to the terminal at New Lots Avenue and Mother Gaston Boulevard in Brownsville.